opencollective/opencollective-frontend-template/README.md

 - Depcheck
 - Import frontend's fonts
 - Husky pre-commit lint hook
-- Remove all CSS files in favor of styled-components
 - Replace all `<Link><a>` with our custom link component from frontend

 ## Getting Started